 - EYFS school staff visiting Pre-school to share stories, initially, to become a familiar face.

-- Pre-schoolers visit our EYFS setting in the summer term for a series of organised visits.
-The visits allow the pre-schoolers the opportunity to 'get to know' the school's EYFS teacher and TA better and the EYFS area within the school.
+- Pre-schoolers visit our EYFS setting in the spring and summer terms for a series of organised visits.
+The visits allow the pre-schoolers the opportunity to 'get to know' the 'school' environment, the school's EYFS teacher and TA better and the EYFS area within the school.
 Each visit has a particular focus: communication, literacy, maths, creative or knowledge of the world.

 - Two additional extended visits which take place in the second half of the summer term; a morning visit and an afternoon visit.
 The latter includes all pre-schoolers experiencing lunchtime in the school hall with the rest of the school.

 - Observations made during the visits and professional dialogue between the staff of both the pre-school setting and the school's EYFS team assists a smooth transition for their starting points and supported by the NFER baseline.